¡Volaré! The Very Best of the Gipsy Kings

-Volaré!
-The Very Best of the Gipsy Kings is a compilation album by the French Rumba Catalana band Gipsy Kings, which was released in 1999 in Europe, Japan and Mexico.
-The US version released in 2000 is identical with the omission of "Hitmix '99 (Radio Edit)" which appear as track #20 on the first CD1 of the other versions.
+¡Volaré!
+The Very Best of the Gipsy Kings is a compilation album by the French rumba catalana band Gipsy Kings, which was released in 1999 in Europe, Japan and Mexico.
+The US version released in 2000 is identical with the omission of "Hitmix '99 (Radio Edit)", which appears as track #20 on the first CD1 of the other versions.

-"Pida Me La" previously only appeared on the European compilation album Greatest Hits.
-Also, "Sin Ella", "La Dona" and "Quiero Saber" are slightly different remastered versions of their Live album.
+"Pida me la" previously only appeared on the European compilation album Greatest Hits.
+Also, "Sin ella", "La doña", and "Quiero saber" are slightly different remastered versions of their Live album.

-"Oh Èh Oh Èh" was first released on 1998 compilation "Allez!
+"Oh Èh Oh Èh" was first released on 1998 compilation Allez!
 Ola!
 Olé!
-(El Album Oficial De La Copa Del Mundo)".
+(El album oficial de la copa del mundo).

 "I've Got No Strings" comes from the 1991 compilation to Disney's project Simply Mad About The Mouse.

-Gipsy Kings's spanish remix of "Hotel California" was first released on the 1990 compilation "Rubáiyát: Elektra's 40th Anniversary".
+Gipsy Kings's spanish remix of "Hotel California" was first released on the 1990 compilation Rubáiyát: Elektra's 40th Anniversary.